Hierarchical clustering: Complexity

 The standard algorithm for hierarchical agglomerative clustering (HAC) has a time complexity of $\mathcal{O}(n^3)$ and requires $\Omega(n^2)$ memory, which makes it too slow for even medium data sets.
 However, for some special cases, optimal efficient agglomerative methods (of complexity $\mathcal{O}(n^2)$) are known: SLINK for single-linkage and CLINK for complete-linkage clustering.
 With a heap, the runtime of the general case can be reduced to $\mathcal{O}(n^2 \log n)$ instead of $\mathcal{O}(n^3)$, at the cost of additional the memory requirements.
 In many cases, the memory overheads of this approach are too large to make it practically usable.
 Methods exist which use quadtrees that demonstrate $\mathcal{O}(n^2)$ total running time with $\mathcal{O}(n)$ space.

 Divisive clustering with an exhaustive search is $\mathcal{O}(2^n)$, but it is common to use faster heuristics to choose splits, such as k-means.

+Distance metrics

+While the linkage criterion determines how dissimilarity between sets of observations is computed, the underlying distance metric determines how dissimilarity between individual observations is measured.
+Because hierarchical clustering permits any valid measure of distance, the choice of metric is guided by the nature of the data and can have a significant effect on the resulting clustering.

+Euclidean distance is the most widely used metric for continuous numerical data.
+It corresponds to the straight-line distance between two points in Euclidean space and is the default choice in most statistical software: